-Version 3 of the handbook is launching January 1, 2015 and will be available as a free PDF download on peeragogy.org.
-Version 2 is available up until January 1.
-The softcover format is available on Amzaon.com for $20 .
+Version 3 of the handbook launched January 1, 2015 and is available as a free PDF download on peeragogy.org.
+A Peeragogy Workbook is also available for download in a PDF format here.
+The softcover format is available on Amzaon.com for $20.

 7. Understanding Media: The Extension of Man, (1964).
 Marshall McLuhan

 I’m a big fan of Marshall McLuhan’s work; the man was a genius.
 McLuhan was a philosopher, author and professor of communication studies.
 Reading his works and listening to recordings of his talks, one hears him speak of the effects of the internet long before we had the internet.
 I’m eager to read this book where he argues a society is affected and shaped by the medium, its characteristics rather than the content that’s delivered over it.
 How intriguing!